Frontend system design interviews - the definitive guide

 As you design in this phase it’s good to proactively call out how things can fail or break, or potentially be a bad user experience.

-For example if you’re talking about network communication, you can bring up things like retries, error states, loading skeletons for slow communication etc. How will we know if something is broken?
+How will we know if something is broken?
 What kinds of monitoring can we put in place to ensure our experience is working correctly and in a performant way?
 What does fault tolerance mean for this user interface?
-You don’t necessarily have to go dive deep into them unless the interviewer asks, but just mentioning them as you go helps demonstrate your operational awareness.
+You don’t necessarily have to go dive deep into them, unless the interviewer asks, but just mentioning them as you go helps demonstrate your operational awareness.

 For lower level design questions, this means thinking about how the API can be adapted over time.
 What happens when we want to reuse, copy or adapt specific aspects of this component with another in a separate part of the app?
 Does the abstraction allow for that?
 How easy is the component to adopt and use as a consumer?